JamesGrigg/Project2Documentation/index.md

 ## Week 10:
 This was the last week of the term, so I wanted to just clean this game up and get it looking all pretty before the holidays so that I wouldn't need to worry about this stuff as much next term.
 I finished implementing some post processing, similar to what Book of the Dead uses, and honestly the game looks quite nice.
 It still has a lot to go before it is in a beautiful state, but I managed to get some nice lighting, shadows and details going in our scene.
 I brought some more assets from Book of the Dead into our new HDRP game project, and got them all working in here.
 I also needed to create a new sky for our scene.
 This is due to using HDRP, our old sky no longer worked, so I had to figure out how to make a HDRP sky.
-There were 3 options for this, however I just stuck with the basic HDRP sky for now as there is no need for anything more advanced.
+There were 3 options for this, however I just stuck with the basic HDRI sky for now as there is no need for anything more advanced.

 ### Reflection: